BITFORCE-IT/WildFlyApp/README.md

 ### Configure wildfly during build phase
 The wildfly application server in this container is configured over his CLI during the build phase.
-This done by calling the customization/execute.sh script inside the Dockerfile.
+This is done by calling the customization/execute.sh script inside the Dockerfile.

     RUN /opt/jboss/wildfly/customization/execute.sh standalone standalone.xml